 Intended to encourage and support faculty initiatives in research and fund pilot studies, completion of manuscripts, data analyses, bibliographic or archival searches, and creative work.
 Travel to archives, libraries, and laboratories is also supported.
 Awards are limited to $1,000.
 Incentive Grants are funded by The Geneseo Foundation.
 Application deadlines are September 13, 2021, and February 7, 2022.
 The first deadline of the 2022-23 year is April 25, 2022.

 In an effort to assist tenure-track faculty whose research and scholarly work has been impacted by the COVID-19 pandemic, the Research Council has established a small grants program for tenure-track faculty who have not yet submitted their tenure package.
-All tenure-track faculty members who have not yet submitted their tenure package are eligible for a base amount of $250.
-Requests for awards up to this amount will be reviewed and approved on a rolling basis.
-In their application, faculty may also request up to an additional $250 if needed, but these extra requests will be reviewed and voted on by the Research Council.
+At each deadline all tenure-track faculty members who have not yet submitted their tenure package are eligible for a base amount of $250.
+In their application, faculty may also request up to an additional $250 if needed, but these extra requests may be reviewed and voted on by the Research Council.
 Awards will be limited to $500 per person until the two established deadlines have passed.
 If funds remain after the second deadline, an additional call for applications will be issued and all pre-tenure, tenure-track faculty will be able to apply, even if they have already received the $500 maximum.
 Pre-Tenure Faculty Research Support Grants are funded by The Geneseo Foundation.
 Application deadlines are: October 4, 2021, and February 21, 2022.

-For 2020-21, Faculty Travel Grants may support registration costs for virtual conference presentations only.
+For 2021-22, until we learn otherwise Faculty Travel Grants may support registration costs for virtual conference presentations only.
 Awarded to formal participants at professional meetings, conferences, showings, or performances.
 Participation is defined as presenting a paper or poster, organizing a session, serving as a discussant, or giving an invited performance or gallery showing.
 Faculty Travel Grant Awards are funded by The Geneseo Foundation.
-Application deadlines are September 7, 2020 and February 8, 2021.
-The first deadline for the 2021-22 travel year is May 10, 2021.
+Application deadlines are September 13, 2021 and February 7, 2022.
+The first deadline for the 2022-23 travel year is April 25, 2022.